 Phonak Hearing Aid Reviews

-Phonak offers some of the best solutions for mild to profound hearing loss.
+Phonak offers some of the best prescription solutions for mild to profound hearing loss.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines

-Phonak’s current hearing models include the powerful Naída Lumity line of behind-the-ear hearing aids and the completely invisible, extended-wear Lyric.
-The Audéo Lumity RIC hearing aid comes in rechargeable and disposable battery options.
+Among Phonak’s models are the powerful Naida Lumity line of BTE hearing aids and the completely invisible, extended-wear Lyric.
+I also find the Audeo Lumity RIC hearing aid versatile, since it comes with rechargeable and disposable battery options.

-One of the things I like most about Audéo Lumity is its dual use as a health data tracker.
-Lumity has also been trained with AI-based machine learning that automatically identifies and adjusts to almost every sound environment you might find yourself in.
+One of the things I like most about Audeo Lumity is its dual use as a health data tracker.
+Lumity has also been trained with AI-based machine learning that automatically identifies and adjusts to almost every sound environment you may find yourself in.
 See our hearing aid buyers guide for more on why this is important.
-This review will explain my experience with Phonak, some of their top hearing aid models, and more.
+This review will explain my experience testing Phonak and some of their top hearing aid models.
 Let’s get into it!

 Our Top Alternatives to Phonak

-Phonak has evolved substantially over the years, expanding its basic features to include features such as rechargeable batteries, direct streaming to mobile devices, and synchronized control between two hearing aids.
-However, quality comes at a price.
+Phonak has evolved substantially over the years, expanding its basic features to include rechargeable batteries, direct streaming to mobile devices and synchronized control between two hearing aids.
+Quality, however, comes at a price.
 Phonak is not the cheapest option.
 If Phonak feels too expensive for your budget and you want to find a more affordable option, check out some of the best alternatives we have reviewed.

 Some of Phonak’s other key features include: